Phenotypic heterogeneity, one cell at a time

 Contribution of the brain–gut–microbiota axis in health

-Each human gut harbors trillions of microbes whose collective genome — the microbiome — outnumbers the host’s by 150-to-300×.
+Each human gut harbors trillions of microbes whose collective genome (the microbiome) outnumbers the host’s by 150–300×.
 Beyond digestion, this community shapes immune tone, metabolism, and even brain function via the brain–gut–microbiome axis: gas, chemical, and neurotransmitter signals from the gut feed back to brain regions controlling stress, satiation, sleep, memory, and cognition.
 Because the microbiome is itself highly variable between individuals, single-snapshot studies are easy to over-interpret.
-We profile gut microbiota and brain activity before and after defined interventions — pairing each subject to themselves so that microbiome-derived effects can be separated from baseline interpersonal variation.
+As a pilot, we profiled gut microbiota and brain activity in the same individuals before and after an exercise training intervention, pairing each subject to themselves to separate microbiome-driven effects from baseline interpersonal variation.
+The study is complete, and we are now using the stool samples it generated to compare bulk and single-cell metatranscriptomics, an area where methods are still maturing and where the two views can give quite different pictures of microbial activity.

 Selected papers